ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -04 to -05 ## {#sec-04-05}

+* Defined format of scope based on a new AIF data model.

 * Renamed 'pub_key_enc' to 'cred_fmt'.

 * Mandatory to include 'group_name' in the group creation request.